Breast Reconstruction Surgery in Dallas, Texas

 Breast reconstruction usually requires multiple sessions.
 Initially, the breast mound is created, which may be done during or after a mastectomy.
 This process is performed under general anesthesia in the hospital.
 There are different methods used in reconstructing the breasts.
 You will discuss these options with Dr. Trovato during your consultation.

 The most common method used in breast reconstruction is skin expansion combined with implant insertion.
 This is done by placing a balloon expander beneath both the skin and muscle of the breast where reconstruction is to be done.
-Once the expander has been inserted, saline solution is injected through a tiny valve placed under the skin over the next few weeks.
+Once the expander has been inserted, the saline solution is injected through a tiny valve placed under the skin over the next few weeks.
 While the expander is filled, the skin stretches to adjust to the new breast.
 Dr. Trovato, after consulting with you, may choose to leave the expander in place or to have it replaced with a permanent breast implant.
 The final phase of the procedure involves reconstructing the areola and nipple.

 Another approach to breast reconstruction is the creation of a flap using skin tissue from other areas of the body.
 If the flap is not large enough to create a new breast, an implant may be placed beneath it.
 The use of the skin flap makes the newly-reconstructed breast appear and feel more natural.
 It also eliminates the risks that come with silicone implants.
 However, this technique can create more scarring and requires a longer recovery period.